OpenEvalProject/evals/manuscripts/elife-93327/v1/manuscript.md

 ### Affiliations

 1. Medical Research Council Cognition and Brain Sciences Unit Cambridge United Kingdom
-2. https://ror.org/013meh722 Department of Psychiatry, University of Cambridge Cambridge United Kingdom
+2. Department of Psychiatry, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-3. https://ror.org/00ayhx656 School of Psychology, University of Sussex Brighton United Kingdom
+3. School of Psychology, University of Sussex Brighton United Kingdom ([ROR:00ayhx656](https://ror.org/00ayhx656))
-4. https://ror.org/013meh722 Department of Clinical Neurosciences, University of Cambridge Cambridge United Kingdom
+4. Department of Clinical Neurosciences, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-5. https://ror.org/013meh722 Department of Psychology, University of Cambridge Cambridge United Kingdom
+5. Department of Psychology, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))

 † Corresponding author

 ## Abstract

 Functional compensation is a common notion in the neuroscience of healthy ageing, whereby older adults are proposed to recruit additional brain activity to compensate for reduced cognitive function.
 However, whether this additional brain activity in older participants actually helps their cognitive performance remains debated.
-We examined brain activity and cognitive performance in a human lifespan sample ( N = 223) while they performed a problem-solving task (based on Cattell’s test of fluid intelligence) during functional magnetic resonance imaging.
+We examined brain activity and cognitive performance in a human lifespan sample (N = 223) while they performed a problem-solving task (based on Cattell’s test of fluid intelligence) during functional magnetic resonance imaging.
 Whole-brain univariate analysis revealed that activity in bilateral cuneal cortex for hard vs. easy problems increased both with age and with performance, even when adjusting for an estimate of age-related differences in cerebrovascular reactivity.
 Multivariate Bayesian decoding further demonstrated that age increased the likelihood that activation patterns in this cuneal region provided non-redundant information about the two task conditions, beyond that of the multiple demand network generally activated in this task.
 This constitutes some of the strongest evidence yet for functional compensation in healthy ageing, at least in this brain region during visual problem-solving.

 ## Introduction